 - Funeral memorial

-Other than the vital information associated with your request, there is very little required information that must be filled in on Form G-639.
+Other than the vital information associated with your request, there is very little required information that must be filled in when you prepare Form G-639.
 But that can be deceiving.
 The more information that you can provide USCIS that is relevant to your request, the better the chance of them locating your requested information.
 Therefore, provide a specific receipt number when possible.
 Offer information about your family members that could be related to your files.
 And clearly explain the purpose of your request.
-This can be helpful clarifying which documents should be provided.
+When you prepare Form G-639, providing sufficient information can be helpful clarifying which documents should be provided.

 Description of Records Sought

 Provide a description of the records you are seeking.
 Be as precise as possible.
-Most people filing G-639 are looking for a specific record or document.
+Most people who prepare Form G-639 are looking for a specific record or document.
 Although you may want to obtain a complete immigration file, requesting a specific document is generally much quicker.
 Here are some examples of ways to word your request:

 - My alien registration number